OneDirection9/setup-scripts/README.md

 # setup-scripts
-Configs and scripts for develop.
+Configs and scripts for development.